Sat727/Barony-Checkpoint/README.md

 # What it does

-The modifications to the EXE for now only disables the packet sent to players connected to the server to delete the savefile/game over, and prevents the client itself from deleting the savefile resulting in no progress loss once all players die.
+The modifications to the EXE for now disables the packet sent to players connected to the server to delete the savefile/game over, and prevents the client itself from deleting the savefile resulting in no progress loss once all players die.
+Maybe there will be a feature in the future to restart the level, but for now you will need to go to main menu and re-host the game

 # How to setup